 <?php

-// We need to use sessions, so you should always start sessions using the below code.
+// We need to use sessions, so you should always initialize sessions using the below function

 session_start();